11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Best free option: FatSecret.
 Solid basic tracking with a large food database and community forums.
 The interface feels dated, but the price is right.

-Best for habit coaching (not just tracking): Noom.
+Best for habit coaching, not just tracking: Noom.
 Psychology-based lessons and group coaching alongside calorie logging.
 More expensive than most options and heavier on the "program" side than the "tool" side.

 Best budget option in Europe: Yazio.
 Clean design, barcode scanning, and meal plans with a generous free tier.
-Strong following in Germany and growing internationally.

 A quick way to decide:

+Pick the priority that matters most to you and start there.
 Speed and simplicity?
 Hoot.
 Nutrient depth and precision?
 Cronometer.
 Lifting stats and adaptive targets?
 MacroFactor.
 Zero cost?
 FatSecret or Fooducate Pro.
 Privacy above all else?
 Foodnoms.
-Coaching and behavior change?
-Noom.

 Whatever you choose, aim for "doable most days" over "perfect every day."
 The app that feels natural on day one is the one you'll still be using on day 100.